-CNDR is a national and international leader in research and drug discovery for Alzheimer's disease, frontotemporal degeneration, Parkinson's disease, Lou Gehrig's disease (Amyotrophic Lateral Sclerosis), and other disabling neurodegenerative diseases.
+CNDR is an international leader in research and drug discovery for Alzheimer's disease (AD), Frontotemporal degeneration (FTD), Parkinson's disease (PD), Amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease), and other neurodegenerative diseases.

-Support from donors like you accelerate their efforts to improve quality of life and to develop disease modifying therapies for people suffering from these devastating disorders.
+and to improve the quality of life for those suffering from these devastating disorders.

-Make check payable to the "Trustees of the University of Pennsylvania" and mail to:
+Make a check payable to the "Trustees of the University of Pennsylvania" and mail to:

 3535 Market Street, Suite 750